Ušće, Belgrade: Park Ušće

 Cutting of over 100 trees in the park, because of the gondola lift began in March 2019.
 With an enlarged price of €15 million and unified opposition to the project by the environmentalists, architects and urbanists, with additional cutting of 40 trees across the river, on the Fortress, this prompted popular protests.
 Citizens organized and as city was cutting the trees, they were planting the new seedlings instead.

 City administration declared the reconstruction finished in March 2019, though nothing of the planned attractions was built.
 It was also announced that the Ferris wheel project was scrapped while the construction of the flagmast was pushed to the end of the year.
 In May 2019 the idea of the Ferris wheel was revived, with the possible addition of an alpine coaster and a roller coaster.
-In February 2021 it was announced that city planned the construction of the flagmast in 2021, with the price lifted to 269,2 million dinars (€2.3 million euros).
+In February 2021 it was announced that city planned the construction of the flagmast in 2021, with the price lifted to 269,2 million dinars (€2.3 million).
 Though nothing has been done regarding the flagmast, a certain amount of money was spent from the city budget every year on it, including the projected 2022 budget.

 A monument to Rabindranath Tagore was dedicated on 13 July 2021, close to the Branko's Bridge.
 The verses of Tagore's poem Where the mind is without fear are carved on the pedestal.
 The memorial also marked 95 years since Tagore's visit to Belgrade in 1926, when he was a visiting scholar at the University of Belgrade.

+In the section between the Palace of Serbia and the Danube, a medieval knights themed park was opened in 2018, named Belgrade's Knights Park Svibor.
+It hosts an annual knights festival called "Despot's Days".